 Ask for a rent reduction

 So, if the reference rate goes down, you need to ask for a reduction of your rent.
 You are entitled to it!
 There is no reason not to do it.
 And even if the rate did not go down recently, you can still ask for a reduction if your rent was set with a higher reference rate.

 Many people are eligible for many years of rent reductions.
 And many people still do not know about that!

 The ASLOCA has a great calculator for this case.
 This calculator will let you know how much reduction you can ask.
 And it will also directly generate an example letter that you have to sign and send to your landlord or building manager.

 You need to remember that you can only ask for a reduction for the next lease exit date.
 Most leases have two exit dates per year.
-For instance, our lease lets us leave in March and September.
-And you need to ask in the delays set by your lease again.
+For instance, our previous lease let us leave in March and September.
+And you need to ask within the delays set by your lease again.